-The same procedure described above can be used to obtain the maximum permitted interference field strength for portable outdoor DTT reception.
+The same procedure described above can be used to obtain the maximum permitted interference median field strength for portable outdoor DTT reception.
 According to ECC Report 159, the minimum median field strength of the wanted signal at the DTT receiver input in this case is Ewmed_ref=61.21 dBμV/m.
-Furthermore, the co-channel protection ratio and the DTT receive antenna gain assume the following values: PR0=19 dB and Ga=2.15 dBi.
-Table 2 shows the obtained values of LP and maximum interference field strength for ΔLP=0.1% for different wanted median field strengths Ewmed.
+Furthermore, the co-channel protection ratio is given by PR0=19 dB.
+Table 2 shows the obtained values of LP and maximum interference median field strength for ΔLP=0.1% for different wanted median field strengths Ewmed.

-Table 2– Relationship between Ewmed, LP, and E'imed for portable outdoor DTT reception and ΔLP=0.1%.
+Table 2– Relationship between Ewmed, LP, and Eimed for portable outdoor DTT reception and ΔLP=0.1%.